kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-25-Defender-XDR-Integration.md

 - Since all commands executed via the webshell originate from php-fpm, it's critical for tracing attacker-victim interactions.
 - This parent-child process relationship allows attribution of malicious activity to specific attacker commands.

+### Continue with the next lab [Module 26 - Defender for Cloud Code Reachability Vulnerabilities with Endor Labs](../Modules/Module-26-Code-Reachability-Vulnerabilities.md)